FurretGoWalcc/FurretGoWalcc.UAC_FSS_Hotkeys/README.md

 This is basically a bunch of hotkeys I've compiled to help with playing FSS and UAC in general.
 # Hotkeys
 ## General
-I've included a couple general hotkeys with this script which have been personally helpful but are not directly related to FSS.
+I've included a couple general hotkeys with this script which have been helpful but are not directly related to FSS.

 ![](generalhotkeys.png)